Hampus220S/stocks/NOTES.md

 # Notes
 - fix tui_tab_ functions: only is_interact windows can be tabbed to
-- problem: spaces in beginning of lines are removed by tui_text_render and tui_text_ws_get

 ## Duplicate
 - tui_..._window_..._search (only tui_window_t** windows and size_t count is needed)